grafana/mimir/docs/internal/contributing/contributing-to-helm-chart.md

 09-config
 ```

-Each directory contains a `kustomize.yaml` file that describes the transformations made in that layer.
+Each directory contains a `kustomize.yaml` file that describes the transformations made in that overlay.
-A full explanation of kustomize is outside the scope of this document, but generally the layers do one or all of the following:
+A full explanation of kustomize is outside the scope of this document, but generally the overlays do one or all of the following:

 1. Remove properties that are not useful for diffing
 2. Modify property values so that they match between Helm and Jsonnet
 3. Remove entire objects that only exist in either Helm or Jsonnet

+### make check-helm-jsonnet-diff

 You can use the `make check-helm-jsonnet-diff` target to perform an automatic diff of the Helm and Jsonnet templates.
 This target requires the following: